threepointone/partyserver/README.md

 - `getServerByName(namespace, name, {locationHint}): Promise<DurableObjectStub>` - Create a new Server with a specific name.
 Optionally pass a `locationHint` to specify the [location](https://developers.cloudflare.com/durable-objects/reference/data-location/#provide-a-location-hint) of the server.
 - `Server.partyFetch(request, env, {locationHint, prefix = 'parties'}): Promise<Response | null>` - Match a request to a server.
 Takes a URL of the form `/${prefix}/:server/:name` and matches it with any namespace named `:server` (case insensitive) and a server named `:name`.

+## Comparison to Erlang/Elixir

+"Wait", I hear you say, "this looks a lot like Erlang/Elixir's actor model!"
+And you'd be right!
+Durable Objects are inspired by the actor model/[GenServer](https://hexdocs.pm/elixir/1.12/GenServer.html) and aims to provide a similar experience for developers building applications on Cloudflare Workers.
+It's implemented fully in the infrastructure layer, so you don't have to maintain your own infrastructure.

+Instead of spawning "actors", you create servers that handle connections and messages.
+This is because Durable Objects are designed to be long-lived and stateful, so it makes sense to model them as servers that can handle multiple connections.

+It differs in a specific way: There's no "terminate" handler, because a Durable Object can "shut down" / get evicted at any time, and we can't reliably call a "terminate" handler.
+Instead, you can set an alarm to run some cleanup code at some point in the future.